 For the American market, the X1 is only offered with a 2.0-liter BMW TwinPower Turbo inline 4-cylinder engine.
 This is capable of producing 228 horsepower and 258 lb-ft of torque.

 The sDrive and xDrive X3s also feature a 2.0-liter BMW TwinPower Turbo inline 4-cylinder engine, which has the same torque but a bit more horsepower (248hp).

-The X3 is however also available as the M40i which houses a 382hp 3.0-liter BMW M Performance TwinPower Turbo inline 6-cylinder engine.
-This will take you from 0-60 mph in just 4.4 seconds.
+The X3 is however also available as the M40i which houses a monstrous 382hp 3.0-liter BMW M Performance TwinPower Turbo inline 6-cylinder engine.
+This bigger engine will take you from 0-60 mph in just 4.4 seconds.